MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 Azure Pipelines enables developers to link an Azure key vault to a variable group and map selective vault secrets to it.
 A key vault that is used as a variable group can be accessed:

 1. From Azure DevOps, during the variable group configuration time.
-(This approach is only supported in Azure DevOps Services).
 1. From a Self-hosted agent, during the pipeline job runtime.

 If you prefer not to use variable groups, you can jump to [Dynamically allow Microsoft-hosted agent IP](#dynamically-allow-microsoft--hosted-agent-ip) to learn how to query your private key vault, and then clear your firewall allowList.

 :::image type="content" source="media/access-private-key-vault.png" alt-text="A diagram showing the two different paths to access a private key vault.":::

-::: moniker range="azure-devops"

 ## Access private key vaults from Azure Devops

-In this section, we will explore two approaches for accessing a private key vault from Azure DevOps.
-First, we will use Variable Groups to link and map secrets from our key vault, and then set up inbound access by allowing static IP ranges.
+In this section, we'll explore two methods for accessing a private key vault from Azure DevOps.
+First, we'll use Variable Groups to link and map secrets from our key vault, followed by setting up inbound access by allowing static IP ranges.
+We establish inbound access because Azure Pipelines uses the posted Azure DevOps Public IP when querying the Azure Key Vault from our Azure DevOps Variable Group.

+Therefore, by adding inbound connections to the Azure Key Vault firewall, we can successfully connect to the Azure Key Vault.

-For our second approach, we'll demonstrate dynamically adding Microsoft-hosted agent IP address to our key vault's firewall allowlist, querying the key vault, and subsequently removing the IP after completion.
+For our second approach, we'll demonstrate dynamically adding the Microsoft-hosted agent IP address to our key vault's firewall allowlist, querying the key vault, and subsequently removing the IP after completion.
+This second approach is for demonstration purposes and is not the recommended approach by Azure Pipelines.

-## 1. Map key vault secrets with variable groups
+## 1. Map key vault secrets with a variable group

 1. Sign in to your Azure DevOps organization, and the navigate to your project.